 Simple, right?
 Not so much.
 It’s very difficult to lose track of individual roles, overlap and strategies for accountability when goals are complex.
 As a leader, you should work to keep this as clear as possible.
 Revisit roles and responsibilities throughout the project and make sure you have a reasonable understanding of them.
 If you don’t, your team probably doesn’t either.

 The Progressive Networking Dinner is an effective tool to check in with your team and understand their current roles and responsibilities in a causal, social environment.

 As a leader, you do not need to do all of the rewarding.
 Team members actually feel more valuable when their contributions are recognized by others, not just leaders.

 How?
 Position team members to promote each other’s work.

-During team meetings, provide time and a format for peers to explain to one another what they learning and assist one another with understanding and completing tasks.
+During team meetings, provide time and a format for peers to explain to one another what they are learning and assist one another with understanding and completing tasks.

 #3 Individual and group accountability:

 Each team member must demonstrate mastery of their subject matter and be held accountable for their learning and work to eliminate “social loafing“.